 According to the American Community Survey 2008 - 2012, the majority of Granville's workforce works at jobs outside the town, traveling an average of 30.2 minutes to work each day.
 Total employment within town is approximately 161 persons.
-According to the Massachusetts Department of Employment and Training, the town is currently home to 35 businesses, the vast majority of which are home-based businesses.
+According to the Massachusetts Department of Employment and Training, the town is currently home to 35 businesses.
 The approximate labor force is 814, a number that has declined from about 927 in 2007.
 The unemployment rate is 7.3 percent, an increase from the years 2000-2007, when it was consistently below 3.3 percent.